demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-snapshots-list-for-host
 ***
-Retrieve a list os snapshot ID's for a given host.
+Retrieve a list os snapshot IDs for a given host.

 #### Base Command